Table of contents

-At the southwestern corner of the square one particularly noteworthy complex of houses is located: the Old Town Hall with its famous astronomical clock.
+At the southwestern corner of the square one particularly noteworthy housing complex is situated: the Old Town Hall with its famous astronomical clock.

-Astronomical clocks (big and prominent clocks are comparatively rare and posed often as objet de prestige) incite one’s interest not merely because of their medieval or contemporary artistic expression, however.
+Astronomical clocks (big and prominent clocks are comparatively rare and posed often as objet de prestige) incite one’s interest not only because of their medieval or contemporary artistic expression, however.

 First and foremost, they bear witness to the technical and scientific bloom during the late middle ages, the Renaissance and the dawn of the modern era.

-The function of astronomical clocks (beside announcing the time) is to depict the course and the position of the sun and the moon.
+The purpose of astronomical clocks is (aside from announcing the time) to depict the course and the current position of the sun and the moon.

 And, in rarer cases, to display the course of the planets in the solar system, the movement of the fixed star sky, as well as further astronomical information dependent to the geographic location of the clock1.

-In the following, I want to give some background information about these engineering masterpieces, and afterwards illustrate the astronomical clocks in Münster/Germany and Prague/Czechia.
+In the following, I want to provide some background information about these engineering masterpieces, and afterwards illustrate the astronomical clocks in Münster/Germany and Prague/Czechia.

-Astrolab(ium) was the name of medieval devices of different sizes which were developed and utilized for astronomical measurements.
+Astrolab(ium) was the name of medieval devices of different sizes which were developed and used for astronomical measurements.